OSUSecLab/SymLM/dataset_generation/README.md

 # Dataset Generation

-Instructions about how to generate dataset for binaries.
+Instructions about how to generate dataset from binaries.

 ## Table of contents